florianholzapfel/express-restify-mongoose/README.md

     http://mongoosejs.com/docs/api.html#model_Model.findByIdAndUpdate)
   * contextFilter - `function(model, req)`.
 Allows authorization per request, for example filtering items based on req.user.
 Defaults to `return model`.
+ * postCreate - A function with the signature `function (res, result, done)` which is run after document creation.
+ * postDelete - A function with the signature `function (res, result, done)` which is run after document deletion.

 ### defaults
 ```